mpharrigan/cysingmodel/README.md

-cysingmodel
+Ising model
 ===========

-Modified Ising model for solvent metric
+Playing around with an ising model analog for solute / solvent analysis.
+Implemented in cython so I could learn cython.